reczoo/FuxiCTR/data/README.md

 ## Datasets

-A list of benchmark datasets for CTR prediction are available at https://openbenchmark.github.io/BARS/datasets/README.html#
+A list of benchmark datasets for CTR prediction https://github.com/reczoo/Datasets